GoogleChrome/web.dev/content/path/reliable/network-connections-unreliable/index.md

 to use the tools to make that loading experience reliable.

 Throughout that process, you're encouraged to keep re-running the Lighthouse audits.
-They serve as a guiding light throughout your journey towardsfrom starting with a new web application, and ending with a reliable progressive web app.
+They serve as a guiding light throughout your journey from starting with a new web application, and ending with a reliable progressive web app.